alexmilowski/data-science/activities/data-munging/README.md

 ## CWOP Data Set ##

-The Citizen Weather Observation Program (CWOP) collects weather data from a variety of citzen, business, and government sources over the Internet.
+The Citizen Weather Observation Program (CWOP) collects weather data from a variety of citizen, business, and government sources over the Internet.
 It collects over 75,000 weather reports an hour from 10,000+ weather stations located all over the world but mostly concentrated in North America.